j4sonshu/likemagic/_posts/2018-08-17-how-to-make-a-simple-twitterbot.md

 tags: [javascript, tutorial]
 ---

 In this tutorial, I'll be walking through how you can build your own Twitter Bot that filters real-time tweets containing a chosen keyword.
-Basically, can think of a word and be able to see tweets using that word.
+Basically, you can think of a word and then be able to see tweets using that word.

 If you feel like skipping the tutorial, download the the [source code here](https://github.com/j4sonshu/TwitterBot){:target="\_blank"}.
-<br><br>

 <h3>What You Will Need</h3>
 - [Node.js](https://nodejs.org/en/){:target="_blank"}